Mohitgupta943/ESP-GAME/README.md

 In firebase I have followed following hierarchy:
               Users(root)--->User(1)--->{user_name, emailid, password, current_task_performing, points, task1{}, task2{},....taskn{})

+ GamePlay:
+When you start the task you will see a primary image and 3 secondary images.
+You need to select the most relevent image and click on it.
+Once you complete all the questions you can submit it.

+NOTE:
+Current code is designed for running on single system with multiple users.
+If you want to run it on different systems you need to do following changes:
+You need to comment few lines in Esp.py (from line no. 501 to 503):
+                              500.src1='AllUsers\\'+sec_email+'\Task'+t_no+'\isEvaluated'
+                              501.f=open(src1,'w')
+                              502.f.write('True')
+                              503.f.close()
+                              COMMENT above line in Esp.py

  Flow of project:

  1. signin/create acoount (Proper validation and authentication) at the time of sign in online and offline databases are synced.